bleachbit/docs/_posts/2015-09-25-frequently-asked-questions.md

 order: 5
 ---

-### Q: Why do I see permissions denied errors on Linux?
+### Question: Why do I see permissions denied errors on Linux?

-A: If you are trying to clean the system (for example, localizations, APT, or DNF), run BleachBit with root permissions.
+Answer: If you are trying to clean the system (for example, localizations, APT, or DNF), run BleachBit with root permissions.
 To elevate permissions, choose the menu option "BleachBit as Administrator" _or_ run <tt>sudo</tt> on the command line.

 Alternatively, when running as a normal user, uncheck options that require root permissions.

 ### Q: Why do I see permission denied errors on Windows?
 This happens when cleaning certain files, such as Windows system logs under ``c:\windows``.
 A: When you first launch BleachBit it should prompt you with the User Access Control dialog, which asks, "Do you want to allow the following program to make changes to this computer."
 Answer *Yes* to grant BleachBit the privileges to modify all files.

+If you answer *No*, then BleachBit will start, and it will still be able to clean data under your user profile.
+However, it will not have access to clean system data.

 ### Q: On Linux do I need to run BleachBit both as a normal user and as an administrator?
 A: It depends how your system elevates privileges.
 Linux has various tools (for example, kdesudo, gksudo sudo, su-to-root, and PolicyKit) with various options to elevate to root (administrator) privileges, and they create two different situations.